klaytn/klaytn-service-sdk/README.md

 ## Setup Locally

-If you would like use current repository, please follow below instructions.
+If you would like to explore current repository, please follow below instructions.

 ### Requirement
 - [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)